 Dai-ichi Life uses the following practices to manage conflicts of interest:

-Dai-ichi Life has a supervision unit for managing conflicts of interest at the group that monitors this management and reports to the board of directors and other related bodies.
+Dai-ichi Life has a supervision unit for managing conflicts of interest in the group that monitors this management and reports to the board of directors and other related bodies.

-The company has the necessary rules in place to deal with conflicts of interest.
+The company has the necessary rules in place to manage conflicts of interest in the group.

 Promulgation of policy to group companies

-In addition to promulgating this policy to group companies, Dai-ichi Life directs and assists group companies to establish their own policies in accordance with the nature of their operations, as listed in the attached table.
+In addition to promulgating this policy to companies subject for managing conflicts of interest, Dai-ichi Life directs and assists the companies to establish their own policies in accordance with the nature of their operations, as listed in the attached table.
 Dai-ichi Life also verifies whether these policies are implemented appropriately through such activities as the collection and management of information and the monitoring of group companies, and takes action when necessary.

-The management of conflicts of interest applies to those transactions where the customer has a reasonable expectation that their interests will take precedence and where there is a potential for customer gains to be misappropriated.
+The management of conflicts of interest applies to those transactions where the customer has a reasonable expectation that their interests will take precedence and where there is a potential for customer gains to be misappropriated by the companies subject for managing conflicts of interest.
 The types of group transaction where there is a potential conflict of interest are listed below.

-When there is a potential for customer gains to be misappropriated due to precedence being given to gains to financial institutions or other group entities
+When there is a potential for customer gains to be misappropriated due to precedence being given to gains to the companies subject for managing conflicts of interest

 When there is a potential for customer gains to be misappropriated due to inappropriate precedence being given to gains to other customers

-When there is a potential for the group to gain through the misuse of customer transaction information by financial institutions or other group entities
+When there is a potential for the group to gain through the misuse of customer transaction information by the companies subject for managing conflicts of interest

 Other cases where there is a potential for customer gains to be misappropriated